Vluuks/AndroidPractice/Week1/Lab/README.md

 The variables `al` and `ik` can be seen as references to the respective objects.
 They each use the `Student` blueprint, but the contents of the properties are different.

 ➡️ *Exercise 3:* Adjust the constructor to incorporate the property you added in 1.1 and instantiate three student objects in `StudentTest.java`'s `main` method.
+Verify that it works by compiling and running your code.

+{% spoiler "Hint: Compiling and running Java code" %}
+To compile your Java file to a .class file, use this command on the terminal:

+        javac YourJavaFileName.java

+After compilation, you can run your program using:

+        java YourJavaFileName
+{% endspoiler %}

 {% next "Next: Method overloading" %}
 &nbsp;